seancdavis/sapwood-classic/docs/06-writing_code/11-static_development.md

 ***

 > If you have other examples, send your process to us.
-We're looking for the best example to work into the typical taproot project workflow.
+We're looking for the best example to work into the typical sapwood project workflow.